These assignments are inspired and governed by my rules

 or Acrobat).
 How well you perform

-your peer reviews will affect your own weekly reflection grades.
+your peer reviews will affect your own grade as the equivalent of one exercise.

-- Three in-class exams will cover major terms and topics in the lectures
+- You will take three in-class exams covering major terms and topics

-and required texts.
-These will focus on the section just ended, covering up
+in the lectures and required texts.
+These will focus on the section just ended,

-to the day of the exam.
+covering up to the day of the exam.
 We will grade them in class.
-The first and second
+The first

-exams will count as 10% of your final grade.
-What would have been our third
+and second exams will count as 10% of your final grade.
+What would have been

-"in-class" exam will become the final exam, which will count as
+our third "in-class" exam will become the final exam, which will

 - "There are varieties of gifts, but the same Spirit" (1 Cor.
 12:4).